Layout Control

 Sample Image

-The group’s children are arranged in a single column or row, according to the LayoutGroup.Orientation property.
+The group’s children are arranged in a single column or row, according to the Layout

-The group is rendered as a lookless container, without a border and header.
-Like the previous visual style, items are arranged in a single column or row, according to the LayoutGroup.Orientation property.
+Group. ) and borders are visible.
+In addition, you can use the LayoutHeader Group. property to enable the group collapse feature.Is Collapsible The group is rendered as a container, without a border and header.
+Like the previous visual style, items are arranged in a single column or row, according to the Layout

-The group is rendered as a tabbed group, where immediate children are represented as tabs.
-You can display multiple items within a single tab by combining them into a single LayoutGroup and adding this group as a child to the tabbed group.
+Group. property.Orientation The group is rendered as a tabbed group, where immediate children are displayed as tabs.
+You can display multiple items within a single tab by combining them into a single Layout

-To specify tab headers for the children, use the following properties.
-If a LayoutGroup is a child of a tabbed group, use the group’s LayoutGroup.Header property.
-For other items, use the LayoutControl.TabHeader attached property.
+Group is a child of a tabbed group, use the group’s LayoutGroup. property.
+For other items, use the LayoutHeader Control. attached property.Tab Header The Layout

-The LayoutControl sets the IsEnabled property for elements located within an inactive tab in a tabbed group to False.
-After the previously inactive tab is selected, the IsEnabled property value is restored.
+property for elements located within an inactive tab in a tabbed group toEnabled False

 It also features the automatic alignment of the controls within and across groups.
 See Layout Items and Groups to learn more.

-LayoutControl - Arranging items
+#LayoutControl - Arranging items

-Using LayoutGroups as children within a LayoutControl allows compound layouts to be implemented.
-Consider the following layout of items arranged within a LayoutControl:
+as children within a LayoutControl allows compound layouts to be implemented.

-To create the layout shown above, items to be arranged in the same direction are combined into the same group.
+To create the layout displayed above, items to be arranged in the same direction are combined into the same group.
 Then, these groups are combined into other groups, etc. To understand how this layout is built, let’s make the borders and headers of the groups visible:

 Here, the items are combined as follows: